KasperSkytte/MC-prediction/README.md

 ## Usage
 Some settings/parameters can be tweaked in the file 'config.json' including which data files to use (see the list below).
-If changing 'metadata_filename' or 'function_filename' options in 'config.json' it can be necessary to also set 'force_preprocessing' to 'true' for the next run.
+If changing 'metadata_file' or 'functions_file' options in 'config.json' it can be necessary to also set 'force_preprocessing' to 'true' for the next run.
 This will force recalculation of some of the preprocessing steps using the new data.\
 The program can be run with:\
 python ./main.py